Aldrin school phone number: (847) 357-5400, Fax number: (847) 847-357-5401,

 Positive Behavior Interventions and Supports (PBIS) is a proactive systems approach for creating and maintaining safe and effective learning environments in schools, and ensuring all students have the social/emotional skills needed to ensure their success at school and beyond.

 Aldrin implements PBIS so we can recognize students for positive behaviors and encourage all students to make good choices.
 We have clearly defined behavioral expectations, and all students have our behavior matrix, called the Eagle Expectations.
-Our staff has been able to develop a unique system to ensure student success at Aldrin School.
-There are five basic components to our program:

 The following is a brief overview of our system: